 "Negative Creep" May Be the Heaviest Song in Nirvana's History

 When I first heard Bleach on a cassette tape back in 1993 and 1994, one of the tracks that really stood out to me was the song called “Negative Creep.”
 The song is probably the heaviest one in the history of Nirvana.
 It features an extremely heavy guitar tone as you can hear the distortion in the background.
 The song has also lots of screams from guitarist and front man Kurt Cobain (1967-1994).
 This song is heavy even for grunge songs and it really can leave the listener impressed with the heaviness.

 The Process of the Writing of the Lyrics According to Kurt Cobain

 As far as the lyrics are concerned, Kurt Cobain claimed that they were written the night before the recording of the album.
 He did not really care about them and he was very angry.
 Cobain revealed on one of his first interviews that when he writes a song, the lyrics are the least important thing.
 He emphasized this point by saying that he could go through two or three different subjects in a song and that the lyrics might mean nothing.
 He even said that the lyrics have to do with his life experiences in Aberdeen, Washington.
 The lyrics may be the only blemish on an otherwise solid album.

 How Good Is the Album Bleach?

-Other than that, this is a great way for the band to have started out their career.
-Although Nevermind was more commercially successful and really put Nirvana on top of the grunge rock world, Bleach is an excellent album that deserves attention and praise even in 2018 and beyond.
+This is a great way for the band to have started out their career.
+Although Nevermind was more commercially successful and really put Nirvana on top of the grunge rock world, Bleach is an excellent album that deserves attention and praise even in 2021 and beyond.
 Nirvana is known as one of the best bands in the history of alternative rock and Bleach is an example of an album with great songs, terrific bass guitar work, blues influences, and an overall enjoyable listen.

 Rate Nirvana's Debut Album Bleach